proplot-dev/proplot/docs/showcase.rst

    :height: 543px

-A smarter “tight” layout feature
+A smarter “tight layout” feature
 --------------------------------

-Normally, you have to specify the “figure size”, and the aspect ratios are hard to configure.
-The ProPlot default behavior fixes axes aspect ratios by varying either the figure width or height dimension!
-The default aspect ratio is 1, and the figure *width* is fixed while the height is allowed to vary.
-ProPlot will also adjust “inner spaces” to accomadate tick labels and whatnot, so you don’t have to mess with ``wspace`` and ``hspace``!

 With ProPlot, you will always get just the right amount of spacing between subplots so that elements don’t overlap, and just the right amount of space around the figure edge so that labels and whatnot are not cut off.
 Furthermore, despite all of the complex adjustments this requires, the original subplot aspect ratios are **always preserved**.
+This process accounts for “inner panels”, so that even when panels are present, the main subplot aspect ratios stay fixed (see below for more on panels).

 You can disable this feature by passing ``tight=False`` to ``subplots``, but it is unbelievably useful.
-It works by scaling either the figure width or height dimension (whichever one you didn’t specify) such that the subplot aspect ratios will not change.
-It will also accomadate “inner panels” (see below for more on panels).
-This is all possible thanks to ProPlot’s restrictions on the subplot structure.
+It works by scaling either the figure width or height dimension (whichever one you didn’t specify) such that the subplot aspect ratios will not change, and by taking advantage of ProPlot’s subplot layout restrictions.
 The below examples demonstrate its power.

 .. code:: ipython3